dashpay/docs/masternodes/hosting.rst

 ``protx register_submit`` command as described above.
 If the full node is not running, or if the owner submits ``0`` for the ``ipAndPort``, then the node will be registered in a PoSe-banned state.
-In this case, the operator will need to issue a :ref:`ProUpServTx transaction <update- dip3-config>` to update the service features and register the masternode.
+In this case, the operator will need to issue a :ref:`ProUpServTx transaction
+<update-dip3-config>` to update the service features and register the
+masternode.

 The ProRegTx submitted by the owner also specifies the percentage reward